 (4) Control Accounts - A governmental unit-wide control account showing the total cost or value of the custodian's property shall be maintained.
-A governmental unit may keep additional control accounts for property to the extent deemed necessary for different funds or sub-funds.
+A governmental unit may keep additional control accounts for property for different funds or sub-funds.
 Control accounts shall not be established by periodically summarizing the costs or values recorded on the individual property records.
-Rather, entries to control accounts shall be derived from documents evidencing transactions affecting the acquisition, transfer or disposition of property items and shall be posted contemporaneously with entries to the individual property records.
+Entries to control accounts shall be derived from documents evidencing transactions affecting the acquisition, transfer or disposition of property items and shall be posted contemporaneously with entries to the individual property records.